van0014/Kid-C-Editor/README.md

 More info: http://kidchameleon.wikia.com/wiki/Thread:5866

-Creative Commons Attribution-NonCommercial 4.0 International Public License
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.